A Legacy of Sadness

 When we crossed a road, or she had to hold my hand for some reason, she’d dig her nails into my wrist.
 I was forced to finish every disgusting meal and she purposely made me eat things she knew that would make me gag.

 Liver and onions.
 Sauerkraut.
 Hot peppers.
 Pigs feet.

 The iceberg tip of her loathing was visible to all.

 My father chose to ignore it, and friends and family were powerless.

 I was lucky, though.
 I had bursts of freedom.
-When others were present – a neighbor, the au pair – then I was safe.
+When others were present – a neighbor, the au pair – friends of Rick and Ron – then I was safe.

 When we were alone, she did her worst.
 She washed my hair by forcing my head under the bath tap so I couldn’t breathe, releasing me only when I choked and spluttered for air.
 She cut my nails so short that they bled.